AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 1. (Optional) Share the project as described in [Save and share the project](#save-and-share-the-project).

-## Display the project table of contents
+## Display a table of contents for the project

 You can display a table of contents within a project.
 This allows you to quickly jump between panels and visualizations within the project.
 This is especially useful when viewing larger projects that contain many panels and visualizations.